Stiggy-C/incite/README.md

 # Incite

 ## What is Incite?
-Incite is a distributed data platform.
+Incite is a wrapper of popular data related libraries.
+It aims to provide easier access of these technologies for non-developers (i.e. Business analysis) in one organization.

 It provides the following features,

 * Data (streaming) aggregation
 * Enterprise integration